Mandatory Palestine: Palestinian Arab community

 The resolution of the San Remo Conference contained a safeguarding clause for the existing rights of the non-Jewish communities.
 The conference accepted the terms of the Mandate with reference to Palestine, on the understanding that there was inserted in the memorandum a legal undertaking by the Mandatory Power that it would not involve the surrender of the rights hitherto enjoyed by the non-Jewish communities in Palestine.
-The draft mandates for Mesopotamia and Palestine, and all of the post-war peace treaties contained clauses for the protection of religious groups and minorities.
+The draft mandates for Mesopotamia and Palestine, and all of the post-war peace treaties, contained clauses for the protection of religious groups and minorities.
 The mandates invoked the compulsory jurisdiction of the Permanent Court of International Justice in the event of any disputes.

-Article 62 (LXII) of the Treaty of Berlin, 13 July 1878 dealt with religious freedom and civil and political rights in all parts of the Ottoman Empire.
+Article 62 (LXII) of the Treaty of Berlin, signed on 13 July 1878, dealt with religious freedom and civil and political rights in all parts of the Ottoman Empire.
 The guarantees have frequently been referred to as "religious rights" or "minority rights".
 However, the guarantees included a prohibition against discrimination in civil and political matters.
 Difference of religion could not be alleged against any person as a ground for exclusion or incapacity in matters relating to the enjoyment of civil or political rights, admission to public employments, functions, and honours, or the exercise of the various professions and industries, "in any locality whatsoever".

-A legal analysis performed by the International Court of Justice noted that the Covenant of the League of Nations had provisionally recognised the communities of Palestine as independent nations.
+A legal analysis performed by the International Court of Justice (ICJ) noted that the Covenant of the League of Nations had provisionally recognised the communities of Palestine as independent nations.
 The mandate simply marked a transitory period, with the aim and object of leading the mandated territory to become an independent self-governing State.
 Judge Higgins explained that the Palestinian people are entitled to their territory, to exercise self-determination, and to have their own State."
 The Court said that specific guarantees regarding freedom of movement and access to the Holy Sites contained in the Treaty of Berlin (1878) had been preserved under the terms of the Palestine Mandate and a chapter of the United Nations Partition Plan for Palestine.